-Ridley Scott has directed more than 20 films including "Blade Runner," "Alien," "Thelma and Louise" and "Gladiator," but has yet to win an Oscar, making him one of a number of big names in Hollywood you probably just assumed had taken home an Academy Award at one point or another.
-Who else is on the list?
-You might be surprised.
+Ridley Scott has directed more than 20 films, including "Blade Runner," "Alien," "Thelma and Louise" and "Gladiator," but has yet to win an Oscar, making him one of a number of big names in Hollywood you probably just assumed had taken home an Academy Award at one point or another.

-Earlier this year, when the Academy Award nominations were announced, fans were up in arms when the 78-year-old British director was left off the list for "The Martian," even though his film nabbed nominations for Best Picture and Best Actor.
-Many saw it as one of Ridley's last chances at Oscar gold.
+In 2016, when the Academy Award nominations were announced, fans were up in arms when the 82-year-old British director was left off the list for "The Martian," as many saw it as one of Ridley's last chances at Oscar gold.

 Robert Downey Jr.